Zendo Layout and History

 History

-In the early years, Maezumi Roshi also lived in the building.
-ZCLA’s honorary founder Kuroda Roshi stayed in the upstairs rooms during visits.
-In 1979, upon the passing of Kuroda Roshi, the founder’s room was established upstairs.
+In the early years, Maezumi Roshi lived upstairs in the building and his father, ZCLA’s honorary founder Kuroda Roshi, also stayed in the upstairs rooms during visits.
+The upstairs rooms now provide accommodations for guest residents and overnight retreatants.